cggh/scikit-allel/docs/gt.rst

 Genotype transformations
 ------------------------

+.. autofunction:: to_haplotypes
-.. autofunction:: as_haplotypes
+.. autofunction:: from_haplotypes
-.. autofunction:: as_n_alt
+.. autofunction:: to_n_alt
-.. autofunction:: as_allele_counts
+.. autofunction:: to_allele_counts
-.. autofunction:: pack_diploid
+.. autofunction:: to_packed
-.. autofunction:: unpack_diploid
+.. autofunction:: from_packed

 Allele frequency calculations
 -----------------------------